netbell/net-streamtorial/README.md

 ## Features
-- **It just works**: Set your device CLI credentials as environment variables and let it rip!
-No need to define a device type!
-All device types are automagically determined using Netmiko's awesome `ssh_autodetect` module.
+- **It just works**: Set your device CLI credentials as environment variables or enter in the web interface!
+Device types are automagically determined using Netmiko's awesome `ssh_autodetect` module but can be set manually to increase response time.
 - **Vendor agnostic**: This tool is not built for a particular vendor.
 With vendor-agnostic libraries being used under the hood, many different device vendors and device types are supported.
 See [Device Support](#device-support) section for more details.

 ## Get Started